rontap/polyfome/README.md

 Polymer For Me (polyfome) is a solution for that.
 If used with polymer, it links and builds automatically the page.
 example: http://elemential.net/polyfome/test.html

 *Note* This version is only for internal elemential use.
-It does not work like an API yet Recent Changes
+It does not work like an API yet
-=

-bugfix: Polymer didnt load on http protocol.
-added: p2p chat beta functionality
-added: basic support for packages
+Recent Changes
 =======
 1.1.2
 extended: chat works w/ cryptoblog, but errors occur